rndmorris/Salis-Arcana/docs/enhancements.md

 Add a keybind to move a Wand Focus from your hand (while in-game) or a hovered-over accessible slot (while in a GUI) into the player's Focus Pouch(es).

 Defaults to F, same as the "Switch Wand Focus" keybind.
+If there are no mods loaded that allow two keybinds to share a key (Hodgepodge, Not Enough Items, )

 # Enhancements - Infusion